Simovale90/Simovale90/README.md

 <p>I would like to write that two of the qualities that distinguish me are <i>passion</i> and <i>determination</i>, but it is probably a sentence that you have read at least a million times.
 I can tell you that I am a <b>trekking enthusiast</b>.
 I love exploring uncontaminated nature that leaves me breathless.
 At the moment the most important conquest I have made is the <i>Teide Volcano (3715 m.)</i>.
 For me it was an extraordinary feat because I suffer from vertigo and I never thought I would succeed!</p>

-<p>My love for hiking taught me to face obstacles with determination, to find creative solutions to overcome them and to challenge myself to overcome my limits.</p>
+<p>My love for hiking has taught me to face obstacles with determination and find creative solutions to overcome them!.</p>

 <p>I apply the same level of commitment and dedication to every aspect of my professional life, which is why I firmly believe in the importance of enthusiastically pursuing your goals, learning new things and constantly increasing your skills.</p>